 All students in the Junior, Middle and Senior Schools get involved in Swimming.
 The school championship events are held during Term 1, with each year level taking part in a one-day competition.
 Top performers from each division are then selected to take part in local, regional and national championship tournaments.

 Table Tennis can be played competitively and socially at Kristin.
-Training is held during lunchtimes and matches are held at the North Harbour Table Tennis Centre in Northcote in Term 2 and 3.
+Training and casual games are held during lunchtimes.
+Matches are held for Year 7-13 at the North Harbour Table Tennis Centre in Northcote in Term 2 and 3.

 Students learn the basics of self-defence.
 Coached by Matthew Davey, a 3rd Dan black-belt instructor and international competitor.